Best workplace interview with Scot Rutherford

-Scott Builders is an industry leader, not only because it consistently ranks among Canada’s Top 50 Canadian Contractors by volume but also because its commitment to creating, building and fostering a corporate culture resulted in it being recognized as one of Canada’s Best Workplaces in 2011 and 2012.
-The company is 100% employee owned and in the following interview, company President, Scot Rutherford explains a little more about what sets the company apart.
+Scott Builders is an industry leader, not only because it consistently ranks among Canada’s Top 50 Canadian Contractors by volume but also because of its commitment to creating, building and fostering a corporate culture that resulted in it being recognized as one of Canada’s Best Workplaces in 2011 and 2012.
+The company is 100% employee-owned and in the following interview, company President, Scot Rutherford explains a little more about what sets the company apart.

 1. Scott Builders has been recognized as one of Canada’s Best Workplaces in 2011 and 2012.
 What sets your organization apart?
 What has been the value of recognition?

 What sets Scott Builders apart is our culture and our belief in the power of culture to help us achieve our goals.
 Being recognized as a Best Workplace brought our culture into focus and instilled pride in our company as an organization on the cutting edge.

 We think of culture as a state of mind in which people believe in a common purpose and share the same values.
 Everyone in the organization is committed to four core values:

 - Treat everyone with respect and dignity.

 - Create a safe and healthy environment where people grow and prosper.